polymer-dart/polymer_autonotify/README.md

 ...
 ```
-`observe` and `polymer_autonotify` transformer should also be placed in all your imported packages that exports `polymer` your custom components using `autonotify` and exporting models.
+`observe` and `polymer_autonotify` transformer should also be placed in all your imported packages that exports custom `polymer` components using `autonotify` and/or exporting models object extending/mixing `Observe`.

+## Recent Changes

+Current version is retro-compatible but you can now use only one behavior (i.e.: `AutonotifyBehavior`) instead of the two.

+Added some polite tests.
+You can run them starting a  `pub serve` instance and then `pub run test --pub-serve=8080 -p dartium`.
+Also in tests you can find a simple sample on how to use this feature.